-Here at Katharine House Hospice, not only do we provide holistic care for your loved one, we also maintain a strong focus on supporting the needs of the whole family.
+We provide holistic care for your loved one and maintain a strong focus on supporting the needs of the whole family.
 Close relatives and carers have access to many of our support services including complementary therapies, social and spiritual care.

 Our patient and family support services exists to promote emotional, psychological and spiritual well-being, and also practical signposting to outside agencies if required, for our patients, carers, family members and friends.